CMiSSioN/CBDebugEnvironment/Core/CustomActivatableEquipment/Readme.txt

 	2. Add AddonReference to UpgradeDef custom section

 	"Custom": {
+		"AddonReference":{
+			"installedLocationOnly":true,     - if true user can only select weapons from same location as target for this addon "autoTarget":true,     - target for this component will be selected automatically on component add to mech configuration.
+				                     If false addon will be have no target unless user set it implicitly "WeaponAddonIds": [ "ppc_capacitor", "ppc_capacitor2" ] - list of addons.
+If component have multiply addons only suitable (detected by targetComponentTags) will be actually applied
-		"AddonReference":{ "WeaponAddonId":"ppc_capacitor" },
+		},

 WeaponAddonDef example

 {
-	"Id":"ppc_capacitor",  - ID should same as file name "autoTarget":true,     - target for this component will be selected automatically on component add to mech configuration.
-	                         If false addon will be have no target unless user set it implicitly "addonType":"ppc_capacitor_type", - string used to track addons of the same type.
+	"Id":"ppc_capacitor",  - ID should same as file name "addonType":"ppc_capacitor_type", - string used to track addons of the same type.
 If ommited Id is used.
-	                                    Only one addon of certain type can be attached to weapon "installedLocationOnly":true,     - if true user can only select weapons from same location as target for this addon "targetComponentTags":["overload_mode_unlockable"], - set of tags weapon should have to be able to be target for an addon "modes":[                                           - list of modes this addon adding to weapon.
+	                                    Only one addon of certain type can be attached to weapon "targetComponentTags":["overload_mode_unlockable"], - set of tags weapon should have to be able to be target for an addon "modes":[                                           - list of modes this addon adding to weapon.
 	                                                      If isBaseMode is true this mode will be forced to be default for this weapon